 Low-light performance is especially impressive in a small binocular.
 The only other oddity was that reflection from a prism corner, but mostly they work well at night too, offering a very different experience from a high power binocular.

 These remain the pick of the crop of compact binoculars, if you value really small size as well as a great view.
-Sadly, they are now very expensive and don’t seem to attract the discounts they did when I originally bought mine.
+They ended up as a very expensive binocular new, but they are finally becoming affordable used and make a great choice.

-The Zeiss Victory 8x32 FLs get my highest recommendation, despite current high prices: small and light but with a big view.
+The Zeiss Victory 8x32 FLs get my highest recommendation (even in 2023): small and light but with a big view and an outstanding focuser.

 Zeiss Victory FLs: 7x42 and 8x32.